 This is a sample list of screens.
 It is the consultant’s responsibility to make sure that the list is accurate for their project.
 The screens only need to have the graphics completed at this stage.
-Tags and scripting don’t need to be completed until submission #2.
+Tags and scripting do not need to be completed until submission #2.

-The Consultant is to submit a list of all new trend configuration buttons for InTouch Trending and Historian Trending listing what tags are to be displayed.
+The Consultant is to submit a list of all new trend configuration buttons for InTouch Trending and Historian Trending listing of what tags are to be displayed.

 Screen Verification